arbor-sim/arbor/doc/cpp_domdec.rst

     .. cpp:member:: int domain_id

         The index of the local domain.
-        Equal to 0 for non-distributed models, and corresponds to the MPI rank for distributed runs.
+        Always 0 for non-distributed models, and corresponds to the MPI rank for distributed runs.

     .. cpp:member:: cell_size_type num_local_cells